Welcome to the

 All food and beverage costs are your own responsibility, though no purchase is required.

 Field trips not included.
-But it's a great time to plan them!
+But it's a good time to plan them!

 If you drop any trackables into this event, make sure they have all been claimed or reclaimed before you leave.
 We don’t want them getting lost in the muggle world!